TheimerTR/Assets_ZIP_Manager_with_PhysicsFS/docs/index.md

   That library has two big problems:

   - There is no information on internet anywhere.
 The creator of PhysicsFS API, has not a truthly tutorial or setps to follow in order to set up a proyect.
 Or a little more detail in some of the description or uses of functions, making it harder to take a general aspect of what to do.
-  - For begginers is kind of difficult to know what to do, no tutorials on youtube, no friendly info pages or a greate range of webs to search in (in my search engine there where literally 9 pages of PhysFS webs in all the internet).
+  - For begginers is kind of difficult to get into it, no tutorials on Youtube, no friendly info pages or a great range of webs to search in (in my search engine there where literally 9 pages of PhysFS webs in all the internet, where the half of them where questions about it).

 # Documentation and references